The Top 13 Most Hydrating Foods Your Bones Crave

 Delicious by itself, stuffed with dip, or chopped into salads, celery is one of the most versatile of all garden vegetables.
 With the scientific name Apium graveolens, given its alkalizing nature, it’s an excellent choice for vibrant bone and overall health.

-Celery is one of the Foundation Foods in the Save Our Bones Program, and for many good reasons.
+Celery is one of the Foundation Foods in the Osteoporosis Reversal Program, and for many good reasons.
 Rich in bone-essential nutrients such as Vitamin K and calcium, celery is a powerful bone-building food.
 In addition to many other Foundation supplements found in celery, such as folate, Vitamin C, and magnesium, it also contains vital phytonutrients that have been proven to lower blood pressure.5

 Celery is also a rich source of fiber, which in addition to a myriad of health benefits, helps to eliminate toxins from the body and reduce inflammation.